ncwqr-jsmith29/rbeale/README.md

 >[!NOTE]
 >Notice that the change points don't actually change position; it's the alleles before or after the change point that change positions.

 Some of the children created by `crossover()` may not follow the rules for individuals listed above.
-If the children aren't strictly increasing, then they are sorted.
-If the children don't contain at least 3 non-NA values, then they are eliminated.
+If the children aren't strictly increasing (Rule 5), then they are sorted.
+If the children don't contain at least 3 non-NA values (Rule 3), then they are eliminated.
 If the children are clones of any other individuals (other children or any parents), then they are eliminated.
 The remaining children become part of the overall population.

 We can then check to see if any new strata are present in each individual.
 If so, then we calculate the laod and MSE for those strata using `calc_strata_mses()`.